The Burlington Magazine: Content

-From its first editorial, The Burlington Magazine presented itself as synthesising opposing traditions – historicist versus aestheticism and academic versus commercial – by defining itself an exponent of "Austere Epicureanism".
-Against the perceived "sameness" of the contemporary art panorama, The Burlington Magazine was to act as a disinterested guide, directing the public's attention to high-quality art on offer both on the market and on institutional settings and educating its readers on the elevating qualities of ancient art.
-The Burlington Magazine editors and contributors were part of the institutional sphere of museums and academia and yet, unlike their German counterparts, they participated in the emerging world of the commercial galleries.
-The magazine remained independent from any institution and yet it was instrumental in the establishment of academic art history in Britain: its dialectical dynamic between market and institution contributed to the creation of an original and multifaceted publication.
+From its first editorial, The Burlington Magazine presented itself as synthesising opposing traditions – historicist versus aestheticism and academic versus commercial – by defining itself an exponent of 'Austere Epicureanism'.
+The Burlington Magazine was to act as a disinterested guide, directing attention to high-quality art on offer both on the market and in institutional settings and thereby educating its readers.

+The Burlington Magazine editors and contributors have been part of the institutional sphere of museums and academia and yet, unlike their German counterparts, they have participated in some cases in the emerging world of the commercial galleries.
+The magazine remained independent from any institution and it was instrumental in the establishment of academic art history in Britain: its dynamic between the market and institutions contributed to the creation of an original, multifaceted and very influential publication.

-The Burlington Magazine was founded as a journal of ancient art but already in its first decade, especially under the editorship of Fry articles on modern art became prominent.
+The Burlington Magazine was founded as a journal of historic art but already in its first decade, especially under the editorship of Fry, articles on modern art became prominent.
 Topics covered in detail were: Paul Cézanne and Post-Impressionism in a debate between Fry and D. S. MacColl, a debate on a bust of Flora ascribed to Leonardo da Vinci and later discovered to be a forgery, and the role of archival research in the art historical reconstruction, with contributions by Herbert Horne and Constance Jocelyn Ffoulkes.

 The Burlington Magazine, especially in its first decades, was also preoccupied with the definition and development of formal analysis and connoisseurship in the visual arts and consistently observed, reviewed and contributed to the body of attributions to various artists, notably Rembrandt, Poussin, and Caravaggio.

-The journal had also many notable contributions by visual artists on other artists, notably Walter Sickert on Edgar Degas.
+The journal has also had many notable contributions by artists on other artists, such as Walter Sickert on Edgar Degas.

+Other contrbutors have included Henry James, Osbert Sitwell, Howard Hodgkin, Ernst Gombrich and Bridget Riley.

+Today the Magazine continues to adhere to its founding principles and it remains the journal where major art historical discoveries are published, sharp, authoritative reviews of books and exhibitions are aired and editorials which offer an independent view on the state of the art world appear.
+It also retains very high production and design values.
+The entire contents, dating back to 1903, has been digitised and is available via subscription.

+In addition to the core responsibilities of the Magazine, The Burlington is now also home to a range of other initiatives which complement its focus on the encouragement and sharing of outstanding art historical research: scholarships, prizes, annual lectures and the publication of books, through The Burlington Press.

 Production

-The journal is published monthly, and features a cross-section of writers.
+The journal is published monthly, and features a wide range of writers, from established figures to emerging art historians.

 The first issues of The Burlington Magazine were printed on high-quality paper, had a typeface designed by Herbert Horne and were richly illustrated with black and white photographs, many by the arts and crafts photographer Emery Walker.